New Smyrna Beach

 Getting there: From Orlando take Interstate 4 to State Road 44 east.
 The Canal Street Historic District and City Hall are just north of the intersection of U.S. Highway 1 and State Road 44.

-Population: According to 2020 U.S. Census Bureau estimates, the population of New Smyrna Beach is 28,663.
+Population: According to the 2020 U.S. Census Bureau estimates, the population of New Smyrna Beach is 28,663.

 Other parks and activities